CaptainJonny1/VDB/README.md

          public DateTime?
 CreateTime { get; set; }
      }
 ```
-1. The int attributes of the Key and Identity tags are set, and the mapped data columns are auto-growing columns.
+1. The int attributes of the `[Key]` and `[Identity]` labels are set, and the mapped data columns are auto-growing columns.
-1. The fields identified by Key and Required are required.
+1. The fields identified by `[Key]` and `[Required]` are required.
 There is no need to repeatedly set these two properties for the same attribute.
-1. The Identity label (automatic growth) only takes effect for columns of int type.
-After DefaultValue is set for non-int type columns, the Identity label will be ignored.
+1. The `[Identity]` tag (automatic growth) only takes effect for int type columns.
+After setting DefaultValue for non-int type columns, the `[Identity]` tag will be ignored.
-1. If the attribute mapping column of the Computed tag is set, the default value will be calculated during both insertion and update.
-If the Computed label is not set, the default value will only be calculated during insertion.
+1. For attribute mapping columns with the `[Computed]` tag set, the default value will be calculated during both insertion and update.
+The default value without `[Computed]` will only be calculated during insertion.
-1. If the attribute of the Column tag is not set, the attribute name will be used to generate the column name in the corresponding form according to the database brand, and the corresponding column type and default maximum length will also be generated according to the data type of the attribute.
+1. If the attribute of the `[Column]` tag is not set, the attribute name will be used to generate the column name in the corresponding form according to the database brand, and the corresponding column type and default maximum length will also be generated according to the data type of the attribute.
-1. If the value of a required item is not set when inserting data, and the item does not have a default value, the Insert statement will automatically increase the default value of the item type based on the content of "TypeName".
-If TypeName is not set, the closest field type will be assigned based on the attribute type.
+1. If the value of a required item is not set when inserting data, and the item does not have a default value, the Insert statement will automatically increase the default value of the item type based on the content of `TypeName`.
+If `TypeName` is not set, the closest field type will be assigned based on the attribute type.
 1. When using entity classes to insert records, it is recommended to set all mapped attributes to nullable types.
 The reason is that non-null attributes in entity classes will automatically generate default values, and fields with values will be added to the SQL statement.
 1. When inserting records using an object instance, if the value of the attribute mapped to a timestamp type field is not set, execution will fail because the minimum time is automatically generated.
 Solution 1.
 Set the property to a nullable type.
 2. Change the timestamp to time type.
 3. Set the attribute value mapped by this field to be within the range allowed by the timestamp.
-1. It is recommended to set the int type attribute (mostly found in the Id field) that is set to self-increasing (Identity tag) to the nullable type "int?", otherwise the field with a value of 0 will be included in the SQL insertion content, but it can be executed success.
+1. It is recommended to set the int type attribute (mostly found in the Id field) that is set to auto-increment (using the `[Identity]` tag) to the nullable type "int?", otherwise the sql insertion content will include a value of 0 This field, however, can be executed successfully.
 1. When inserting in batches, all attributes mapped to required fields with default values must be set or none of the values must be set.
 Because there is an object in the parameter collection that has this field set, this field will appear in the SQL statement, and other records that do not have this field set will not be executed successfully due to lack of parameters.
-1. ForeignKey example:
+1. `[ForeignKey]` example:
 ```C#
 public class User
 {